View as PDF

 You should be aware of the following:

-Under the electronic conveyancing system, the practitioner has the authority to digitally sign the Transfer for a vendor provided that the CA has been signed by both the vendor and the practitioner.
+Under the electronic conveyancing system, the practitioner has the authority to digitally sign the Transfer for a client provided that the CA has been signed by both the client and the practitioner.

-Where you are purchasing property, and your lawyer or licensed conveyancer has joined e-conveyancing, you will no longer be able to provide additional funds for settlement by providing bank cheques for settlement to your practitioner.
+Where you are purchasing property, you would no longer provide additional funds for settlement by way of bank cheques.

-This is because settlement can only occur on cleared funds (banks take three business days to clear funds).
-It follows that where you are selling property, your funds will be immediately available after electronic settlement.
+This is because settlement can only occur on cleared funds (banks generally take three business days to clear funds).
+It follows that when you are selling a property, your funds will become available immediately (cleared funds) after electronic settlement.

 Important: This is not advice.
 Clients should not act solely on the basis of the material contained in this paper.
 Our formal advice should be sought before acting on any aspect of the above information.